-Discipline shall mean all forms of corrective actions taken by school personnel other than suspension and expulsion.
-The following methods are among those forms considered as "discipline": conferences, detention, reduction of grades, assigning additional work, restriction from extra-curricular activities, corporal punishment, and any other action that is reasonably necessary to carry out or prevent interference with an educational function or school purpose.
+Discipline shall mean all forms of corrective actions taken by school personnel including suspension and expulsion.
+The following methods are among those forms considered as "discipline": conferences, detention, reduction of grades, assigning additional work, restriction from extracurricular activities, and any other action that is reasonably necessary to carry out or prevent interference with an educational function or school purpose.